Predictia/AQUA/docs/sphinx/source/aqua_console.rst

     This is a mandatory field.

 .. warning::
-    At the moment only catalogues present in the package can be added without the editable mode.
+    At the moment only catalogues present in AQUA can be added without the editable mode.
     This will change in the future, but for now the only way to add a custom catalogue is in the editable mode.

 .. option:: --editable, -e <path>